• Skip to main content

 Best Sonos Surround Sound Setup: Final Thoughts

 What Sonos speaker should I buy, in the end?
-My recommended Sonos setup for a living room is the exact one I have myself:
+My recommended Sonos setup for a living room is the exact one I would have bought for myself, if I didn’t have children who like to eat and have stuff (seriously, kids are expensive!):

 As mentioned above, you can easily swap out less expensive components, as long as you make sure they are all compatible with each other (so all S2, or all S1, or compatible with both versions).